privacyguides/privacyguides.org/docs/basics/multi-factor-authentication.en.md

 U2F and FIDO2 refer to the [Client to Authenticator Protocol](https://en.wikipedia.org/wiki/Client_to_Authenticator_Protocol), which is the protocol between the security key and the computer, such as a laptop or phone.
 It complements WebAuthn which is the component used to authenticate with the website (the "Relying Party") you're trying to log in on.

 WebAuthn is the most secure and private form of second factor authentication.
-While the authentication experience is similar to Yubico OTP, the key does not print out a one-time password and validate with a third party server.
+While the authentication experience is similar to Yubico OTP, the key does not print out a one-time password and validate with a third-party server.
 Instead it uses [public key cryptography](https://en.wikipedia.org/wiki/Public-key_cryptography) for authentication.

 <figure markdown>
   ![FIDO](../assets/img/multi-factor-authentication/fido.png)